 Not all brands are equal when it comes to parts and maintenance.
 In the US, you are much better off with a domestic van (Ford, Chevy, GMC, Dodge).
 They are pretty reliable and maintenance is cheaper.
 And parts are easy to find.

 Mercedes Sprinters are harder and more expensive to service in the US.
-After about 2006, they start to have complicated electronics that only Mercedes dealerships can service.
+After about 2006, they started to have complicated electronics that only Mercedes dealerships can service.

 And dealerships charge much more than your average auto shop.
 And MB dealerships are basically only found in large cities and towns.

 The Ford Transit and Dodge Promaster are both easier and cheaper to service in the US than a Sprinter.
-The Ford Transit is slightly cheaper than the Promaster.
+The Ford Transit is slightly cheaper than the Promaster, and so far has proved to be more reliable.

 Volkswagens are also expensive to service in the US.
 They tend to be older vehicles that are starting to fall apart.
 Luckily parts are relatively abundant.